fastoch/TypeScript_DaveGray/README.md

 Save the React chapters until AFTER you have learned React from the course below: https://courses.davegray.codes/view/courses/web-dev-roadmap-for-beginners/1702941-frontend-web-dev/5379426-react-js

+---

+>[!important]
+>For the 5 first chapters (or lessons), we'll only use a `main.ts` file.
+>From chapter 6, we use dedicated files like lesson06.ts, lesson07.ts, ...

+---

 # Chapter 1

 Official TypeScript website: https://www.typescriptlang.org/